Lordwan/Ebookstore-App/README.md

 ```
 # -Step 5-

-In your chosen java ide, open the ebookstore.java file
+In your chosen java ide, open the ebookstore.java file.
 In code lines 15-16 change the values of the connection conn to correspond with your newly created database, example:
 ```
 } Connection conn = DriverManager.getConnection("jdbc:mysql://localhost:3306/ebookstore?useSSL=false", "root",